chienphamvu/tf-plan-summarizer/README.md

 # Terraform Plan Summarizer

-A Visual Studio Code extension to summarize Terraform plan outputs in a more readable way, especially if your plan is long and has a lot of changes.
+A Visual Studio Code extension to summarize Terraform plan outputs in a more readable way.

 ## Features